RoshanRShetty/Time-Series-Visualization/README.md

 **2. Not all states were affected the same**

 The effect of the 'Great Recession' was not uniform throughout US.
 Some states were affected more as compared to the other states.
+As shown in the image below, unemployment rate increased drastically in California as compared to Texas.
+The major industry of the state played a major role during the recession.
+States that were majorly dependent on Construction, Manufacturing and Automobiles were hit badly by the recession.

 **3. The Housing Market Crash was a major reason for the spike in unemployment rate during the recession**